tbersez/Allmine/docs/Quick Start guide.rst

 Reference genome must be provided in one file, in **fasta format**.
 Annotation can be provided in **gff** or **gtf** format (recommended).
-When possible, we advice you to download reference sequence and annotation from currated sources, such as `Ensembl <http://ensemblgenomes.org/>`_.
+When possible, we advice you to download the reference sequence and annotation from curated sources, such as `Ensembl <http://ensemblgenomes.org/>`_.

 Bed file
 --------